Model output data

 Gridded data

 As the particle output can easily become too large for further analyses, in particular if many air parcels are involved, the output of gridded data was implemented.
 This output will be generated by integrating over the mass of all parcels in regular longitude × latitude × log-pressure height grid boxes.
 From the total mass per grid box and the air density, the column density and the volume mixing ratio of the tracer are calculated.
 Alternatively, if the volume mixing ratio per air parcel is specified, the mean volume mixing ratio per grid box is reported.
 In the vertical, it is possible to select only a single layer for the grid output, in order to obtain total column data.
 Similarly, by selecting only one grid box in longitude, it is possible to calculate zonal means.
+The output files can be written in ASCII or netCDF file format, depending on the parameter GRID_TYPE.

 CSI data